 (Recommended for students pursuing an Allied Health track.)
+Prerequisite: None

-BIO 103 -Introductory Life Science IAI: L1 900
+BIO 103 -Introductory Life Science

-Introductory Life Science is designed as an introductory life science course for liberal arts majors or other students interested in a survey of biological principles.
+IAI: L1 900 Introductory Life Science is designed as an introductory life science course for liberal arts majors or other students interested in a survey of biological principles.
 Topics covered range from the cell and the theory of evolution to genetic engineering.
 Credit for BIO 103 will not be counted toward graduation if students have previous credit for BIO 162.
 Credit for BIO 103 will not be counted towards graduation upon completion of BIO 201 or BIO 205.
 Recommended that BIO 104 be taken in the same semester as BIO 103, particularly for students pursuing an Allied Health Track.
-Prerequisite: None
+Prereauisite: None

-BIO 104 -Introductory Life Science Laboratory
+Introductory Life Science Laboratory

 Introductory Life Science Laboratory is intended as a laboratory experience to complement BIO 103.
 Students meet two hours each week and explore basic biological concepts such as cell theory, evolution, and genetic engineering through hands-on exercises and online laboratories.
 Recommended that students take BIO 103 and 104 in the same semester.
 Credit for BIO 104 will not be granted without completion of BIO 103.
 Credit for BIO 104 will not be counted toward graduation if students have previous credit for BIO 201 or BIO 205.
 (Recommended for students pursuing Allied Health Track.)
 Prerequisite: This course is limited to students currently enrolled in BIO 103 or who have completed BIO 103 or its equivalent.
-Credit: 1 semester hour Lab: 2 Lecture: 0
+Credit: 1 semester hour introductory life science course for liberal arts majors or other students interested in environmental issues.
+Topics covered include ecology, pollution, and other environmental issues, with emphasis on current events and possible future solutions.